-This mount also has an integrated electronic polar finder scope known as the iPolar[TM].
-This tool ensures the accurate alignment of a telescope, even when the pole star is obscured.
-There are large levers on the quick-lock drive engagement system; these large levers make it easy to snap the gears into place.
+With its integrated electronic polar scope (iPolarTM), polar alignment is a snap, even when the pole star is obscured.
+Large levers on the quick-lock drive engagement system make it easy to snap its drive gears into place even when wearing gloves.
+There is little chance of your cables getting snagged with the GEM45's internal advanced cable management system.